nikhilt1998/nikhilt1998/README.md

-- 🔭 I’m currently working on solving the most exciting and interesting problems using Machine Learning and Software development skills.
+- 🔭 I’m currently working on solving exciting and interesting problems using Machine Learning and Software development.
 - 👯 I’m looking to collaborate on anything which is exciting and challenging.
-- 💬 Ask me about Python, Machine learning, Deep learning and Django.
+- 💬 Ask me about Python, Machine learning, Deep learning.

 #### AWARDS/ACCOMPLISHMENTS